Posts Tagged ‘Quotes & Opinions’

 New UK Government’s drug adviser Les Iversen seems to have a selective memory

 Another crazy news story from the UK.
-As you might have read on this blog, David Nutt was sacked because of him criticizing the Government’s decision to reclassify cannabis as a Class B substance..
+As you might have read David Nutt was sacked because of him criticizing the Government’s decision to reclassify cannabis as a Class B substance..
 He argued that the scientific research was devaluated and the UK government making an “artificial” separation of alcohol and tobacco from illegal drugs.

 The Super-Marijuana “Kush/Skunk” story